exxeleron/qXL/doc/RTD-Examples.md

 #### Q process

-Before running examples it is assumed that system built based on [Lesson04](../../../../enterprise-components/edit/master/tutorial/Lesson04) is running on the local server.
+Before running examples it is assumed that `Exxeleron` system from [Lesson04](../../../../enterprise-components/edit/master/tutorial/Lesson04) is installed [Lesson04](../../../../enterprise-components/edit/master/tutorial/Lesson04) on the local server.

 #### Excel list separators